 Hastings is known for its Victorian-style seafront, cafes, pubs, art scene and the best fish and chips around.
-With a hipster feel in the old town, with vegan eateries and antique shops, there is a Brighton-esq feel in the historic fishing town.
+With a hipster feel in the old town, with vegan eateries and antique shops, this historic fishing town is worth a visit.

-While the usual festivals that happen over the summer months can’t go ahead this year, and the art galleries offering virtual tours only, there’s still plenty to explore.
+While the usual festivals that happen over the summer months still can’t go ahead this year, the art galleries in Hastings are reopening, so there’s still plenty to explore.

 Walks and activities around Hastings